tenkabuto/aphorisms/manuscript/chapter1.md

 W> to know what ought.

 ## To Whom the Person in the Mirror Laughs At
-> No group of people are more deserving of mockery than those who cannot laugh at themselves.
+> No person is more deserving of mockery than one who cannot laugh at themselves.